 Chase Sapphire Preferred vs Citi Premier Review

-In the past, the Chase Sapphire Preferred perks have easily stood head & shoulders above most personal rewards credit cards.
+The Chase Sapphire Preferred perks have easily stood head & shoulders above most personal rewards credit cards in the past.
 But many cards have been increasing their bonuses and benefits, which makes choosing just a little bit harder.
 One of those cards that have increased in value recently is the Citi Premier Card.

-Even though both bonuses are similar, I think Ultimate Rewards are more valuable (more on that later).
+Even though both bonuses are similar regarding spending requirements, I think Ultimate Rewards are more valuable (more on that later).

 Winner: Chase Sapphire Preferred® Card